Paullllllllllllllllll/ChronoTranscriber/README.md

   - GPT-5 series: reasoning effort and text verbosity controls
   - o-series (o1, o3): reasoning capabilities with automatic feature detection
   - Classic models: temperature, top_p, frequency_penalty, and presence_penalty controls
-- **Automatic Capability Detection**: The system validates model capabilities and adjusts parameters accordingly
+-- **Automatic Capability Detection**: The system validates model capabilities and adjusts parameters accordingly
+- **Minimal User Prompts**: Requests send only the text "The image:" alongside the vision payload so that all instructions remain in the system prompt

 ### Structured Outputs